Charilaos Florakis

 Charilaos Florakis (also Harilaos Florakis; Χαρίλαος Φλωράκης; 20 July 1914 – 22 May 2005) was a leader of the Communist Party of Greece (KKE).
-He is best known for establishing the dominance of the KKE over other left-wing elements, and for his flexibility and forming alliances with the conservatives.

 Early life

 Florakis was born on 20 July 1914 in the village of Paliozoglopi, located near Agrafa in the Itamos municipality, in the Karditsa Prefecture, Greece.
+He was the fourth of six children.
 He joined the Communist Party of Greece in 1941.
-An EAM-ELAS partisan during the resistance to the Nazi occupation in World War II, Florakis was on the losing side of the Greek Civil War that followed the liberation of the country, and subsequently left the country.
+An EAM-ELAS partisan during the resistance to the Nazi occupation in World War II, under the nom de guerre Yotis, starting as a captain and later being promoted to a major.
+Florakis was on the losing side of the Greek Civil War that followed the liberation of the country, and subsequently left the country.

 After the Civil War

-On his return to Greece in 1954 he was arrested.
+On his return to Greece in 1954 he was arrested and sentenced to life in prison.
 During his life he spent 18 years in detention or jail - including being put in internal exile by the Greek colonels in the beginning of the 1967-74 military dictatorship.

 First elected to parliament in 1974 after the Metapolitefsi, Florakis led KKE as its general secretary from 1972 until 1989, when, though still fit for the job, he announced his decision to step down from the party's top post and proposed Grigoris Farakos as his successor.

 The Synaspismos era

 Florakis did not retire from politics, however.
-In the same year he retired from the leadership of the KKE, he was approved as the president of the newly founded Synaspismos or Coalition of the Left.
+In the same year, he retired from the leadership of the KKE.
+He was approved as the president of the newly founded Synaspismos or Coalition of the Left.
 Synaspismos was an attempt to reconcile Greece's two main communist factions, which arose in 1968 out of the Soviet intervention in Czechoslovakia that crushed the Prague Spring.
-That show of brute strength led many Greek communists to break with the Moscow-oriented KKE and to join one of the factions that emerged.
+That show of brute strength led many Greek communists to break with the Moscow-oriented KKE and join one of the emerging factions.

+Foundation

-Synaspismos was created partly at the instigation of Florakis, and drew members from both the KKE and the KKE-Interior Eurocommunists.
+Synaspismos was created partly at the instigation of Florakis and drew members from both the KKE and the KKE-Interior Eurocommunists.
 It also became an umbrella for other leftist groups and disaffected supporters of the Panhellenic Socialist Movement of Andreas Papandreou, which lost the general election in 1989.

+Catharsis

+In July 1989, Florakis decided to collaborate with conservatives led by Constantine Mitsotakis, which was extraordinary for Greek society since the wounds of the Greek civil war were still fresh, mainly due to the political polarization by Papandreou in the 1980s.
+The participation of Synaspismos in the government also marked the end of the long history of militarized politics in Greece since there was no reaction from the military.
+This collaboration lasted for a few months until the investigations of the corruption scandals of Papandreou's government were completed and Papandreou was indicted for Koskotas scandal.